swidtags/rpm2swidtag/README.md

   --preserve-signing-template
-                        keep the XML signing template in the output (for subsequent signing)
+                        keep the XML signing template in the output (for subsequent signing) --retain-old-md N     preserve N latest copies of *-swidtags.xml.gz when used with --repo'

 config options:
   --config FILE         location of the configuration file